 - botanical and common plant names

-- pot sizes at planting and sizes at maturity
+- pot sizes at planting and maturity

 - quantities of each plant.

 Include abbreviations for each plant in the 'key' column to easily indicate different types of plants on your drawn plans.
 View our example below.

 Example of a plant schedule

 |Plant type||Key||Botanical name||Common name||Mature height||Mature width||Planting size||Pot size||Qty|

 |Shrubs||Cs||Callistemon sieberi||River Bottlebrush||2m||3m||

 0.8m min. height, 200mm pot